Mastery01/CPS491S23-Team09/README.md

 # High-level Requirements

-1. Users will be able to log in to the web page
+1. Users will be able to connect to the IRobot via a serial interface
 2. Users will be able to interact with a web page that will connect to the robot
 3. Web page will have buttons that users can use to control the Roomba
 4. Users will be able to control the Roomba using arrow buttons on a website
-5. Users will be able to conduct a simple wall following by controlling the Roomba using arrow keys on the web page
+5. Users will be able to drive the IRobot without physically being in the room

 # Technology
 For this project we will be using multiple development tools